 Stop using stock photography

 Many brands don’t have a good image library of their own so they turn to stock photography, but consumers see right through that.
-A recent study by Neil Patel, co-founder of Crazy Egg, Hello Bar and KISSmetrics, found that custom images significantly outperform stock photos, screenshots and royalty-free images.
+A recent study by Neil Patel, co-founder of Crazy Egg, Hello Bar, and KISSmetrics, found that custom images significantly outperform stock photos, screenshots and royalty-free images.
 (Sometimes by up to 10x!)
 So while having a stock image is better than no image, consider making a New Year’s resolution to invest in professional photo shoots or custom created graphics if you want to see your blogs and social posts get more traction.
 (Or, even consider using user-generated images!)

 Start creating share-worthy content

 How often do you see brands telling you about their product or service in their social media post?
 All the time.
 Would you want to share that on your Facebook page or Twitter profile?
 The answer is simply, no. Why share what basically looks like an ad to your social connections, and tells the world nothing about you?
 People share things that say something about themselves.
-So if you want people to share your content across social media, start making posts that relate to humans on the personal level, that evoke emotion or that provide information.
+So if you want people to share your content on social media, start making posts that relate to humans on the personal level, that evoke emotion or that provide information.
 These are the posts that get shared.
 How do you do that?
 Be less promotional, and tap more into the mind of your audience.
 Use humor, wit, information, or motivational/inspirational type posts that relate to your audience and brand.
 Each time you create a post that you want to have shared, ask yourself, “When someone posts this, will it help tell the world about them, or make them look cool on social media?”
 If it doesn’t, it won’t get shared.

 Plan your editorial calendar well in advance